Mr Doodle: Colourful Monochrome

 I’m working on designing some trainers and also a couple of other clothing projects which has been really fun!

-You’ve created an artist persona, The doodle man, who’s evil brother takes over doodle land and kicks him (you) out of the land and back to earth.
+You’ve created an artist persona, Mr Doodle, who’s evil brother takes over doodle land and kicks him (you) out of the land and back to earth.
 Do you think having a persona is key to staying relevant within the art space these days?

 No I don’t think having a persona is key, I think plenty of artists manage without one.
 Everyone is different, I would just recommend following the route that is most ‘you’.